-2.9 Provisional admission letters
+2.10 Provisional letters of admission

 Trier University does not issue any provisional letters of admission.
-Letters of admission can only be issued once all admission requirements have been met and the examination board has decided in favour of the application.
-After consulting the coordination of the German Academic Exchange Service (Deutscher Akademischer Austauschdienst, DAAD), no provisional letter of admission is required for applying to their scholarships.
+Letters of admission can only be issued once all admission requirements have been met and the board of examiners has decided in favour of the application.

+After consulting the coordination of the German Academic Exchange Service (Deutscher Akademischer Austauschdienst, DAAD), no provisional letter of admission is required for applying to its scholarships.
 The only documents needed are those related to the students themselves, i.e. degree certificates, CVs, etc.